L4TN/SciCrop-Geolocalizations-App/README.md

 * `PUT` : Complete a task of a project
 * `DELETE` : Undo a task of a project

+## Clean Development pratices and Patterns
+This section describes the set of practices in writing software for greater code readability and maintainability based on the Clean code book that were applied in this project:

 ## Todo

-- [ ] Make modeling Database with MER/DER and Normalization.
 - [ ] Construct Front-End CRUD with Leaflet.js
 - [x] Support basic REST APIs.
 - [x] Organize the code with packages
+- [ ] Make modeling Database with MER/DER and Normalization to use a Database like SQLite or MySQL.
 - [ ] ORM like Gorm to interact with a Relational-Database.
 - [ ] Support Authentication with user and Bearer JSON for securing the APIs.
-- [ ] Unit Tests.
+- [ ] Make Unit Tests.
 - [ ] Make docs with GoDoc.
 - [ ] Building a automatic deployment process with Makefile and GitHub Pages Deploy Action 🚀 .

-## Clean Development pratices and Patterns
-This section describes the set of practices in writing software for greater code readability and maintainability based on the Clean code book that were applied in this project: